remla23-team08/operation/README.md

 ### 3. Application Deployment
 - Make sure you have Helm installed.
 If not, follow the instructions [here](https://helm.sh/docs/intro/install/).

 - Deploy the application with the command below.
-If istio injection is successful, app and model-service pods should have 2/2 containers running:
 ```bash
 helm install application charts/application
 ...